daq-tools/kotori/doc/source/gallery/hydro2motion.rst

 - Subscribe to WAMP_ data streams inside the web browser and process the data points.

     .. figure:: https://ptrace.getkotori.org/2016-06-05_H2M-2015-Kotori-Dashboard.png
-        :target: `Live Telemetry at Hydro2Motion`_
+        :target: `Live Telemetrie at Hydro2Motion`_
         :alt: Live telemetry with GPS position on map
         :width: 450px

         Live telemetry with GPS position on map (`article in german <Live Telemetrie at Hydro2Motion_>`_)

-        - GPS map: Draw a pin on a map widget at the GPS position of the vehicle using Leaflet_.
+        - GPS map: Draw a pin on a map widget at the GPS position of the vehicle using `Leaflet`_.
-        - Oscilloscope: Display received data points in an "osci-style" widget, based on Rickshaw_.
+        - Oscilloscope: Display received data points in an "osci-style" widget, based on `Rickshaw`_.

 |clearfix|